-Just as important as choosing the right gravel for your next project is understanding the role a stabilizer such as Organic-lock™ plays.
+Just as important as choosing the right gravel for your next project is understanding the role a gravel stabilizer such as Organic-lock™ plays.

 Even when damage does occur, repairing a stabilized gravel path is simple.
 The affected area can be dug up and recompacted using simple hand tools, with no or minimal use of new materials.

 Combined with the low installation cost, this hassle free maintenance reduces the lifetime cost of this material well below comparable materials .

 Improved Durability and Easy Maintenance

 Stabilizers have made loose aggregates a much more compelling material choice for hardscapes because of how well they stop wear and erosion.